openedx-unsupported/edx-app-android/README.md

 Building For Release
 --------------------
 To build an APK for release, you may specify an application ID and signing key.

+#### Specifying an Application ID
-Application ID key is optional and if it is not present the package identifier will be used as an application ID.
+Application ID key is optional and if it is not present the package identifier will be used as an Application ID.
 Create or edit the `gradle.properties` file inside the `OpenEdXMobile` directory of `edx-app-android`.
 For example:

     APPLICATION_ID=com.example.yourapp

-    RELEASE_STORE_FILE=../../path/to/your.keystore
+#### Specifying the Signing Key
+Place your keystore file inside the `OpenEdXMobile/signing` directory of `edx-app-android` & then create a `keystore.properties` file inside the same directory with the following configurations:

+    RELEASE_STORE_FILE=signing/your_keystore_file.keystore
     RELEASE_STORE_PASSWORD=your store password here
     RELEASE_KEY_PASSWORD=your key password here
     RELEASE_KEY_ALIAS=your key alias here

 Now you can build a release build from Android Studio.
 Or, in the directory of `edx-app-android` you can build a release build with this gradle command:

     ./gradlew assembleProdRelease

-**Note:** For release branch naming convention take a look at this PR https://github.com/edx/edx-app-android/pull/774 that creates the versionCode automatically based on branch name.
+**Note:** For release branch naming convention take a look at this PR <https://github.com/edx/edx-app-android/pull/774> that creates the versionCode automatically based on branch name.
 The output APK will be named with the version.

 Customization